AAFC-BICoE/snakemake-amplicon-metagenomics/amplicon_workflow/README.md

 # Amplicon Metagenomic Workflow

 ## Synopsis
-This workflow describes a series of steps executed to get from raw fastq files, resulting from the amplicon sequencing of a sample, to OTU table, describing the taxonomic determination summary for the analysed sample.
+This workflow describes a series of steps executed to get from raw fastq files, resulting from the amplicon sequencing of sample(s), to OTU table, describing the taxonomic determination summary for the analysed sample(s).
 It executes on Linux command line, using a Snakemake workflow management system.

 ## Setup

-Make sure you're in the directory where the Snakefile is.
+Make sure you're in the directory where the _Snakefile_ is.

-1. Create a data/input/ directory off of where the Snakemake file is:
+1. Create a _data/input/_ directory off of where the _Snakemake_ file is:

         $ cd <path_to>/snakemake-workflows/amplicon_workflow/
         $ mkdir -p data/input